Cybersayak/Low-Level-Project-Ideas/Frontend/Readme.md

-Here are several low-level project ideas in JavaScript and TypeScript that will help you build a strong foundation in frontend system design by understanding core concepts of JavaScript, frontend systems, and the strengths of TypeScript:
+# **Low-level project ideas** that will take Frontend understanding to the next level:

 ---